tongilcoto/ryanair/readme.md

 All these classes emulates every page present at flights booking flow

-All of them share a configuration file containing the finding keys that Selenium framework uses to find the desired element tha have to be managed following test objetives.
+All of them share a configuration file containing the finding keys that Selenium framework uses to find the desired element that have to be managed following test objetives.

 This method avoids touching the code upon a found bug.
-Also it gives a complete overview of the pages object model for the the
+Also it gives a complete overview of the pages object model

 ## Initial data configuration

-With such a a wide range of posibilities as a flight booking flow, this exercise uses a defaults data configuration file, in order to reduce data at the test case definition.
+With such a a wide range of possibilities as a flight booking flow, this exercise uses a defaults data configuration file, in order to reduce data at the test case definition.
 Just for example names of all passengers

 ## TDD